Microcytic anaemia describes the presence of a reduced haemoglobin concentration and a reduction in the mean corpuscular volume (MCV).

 Iron is an essential molecule for living organisms; it is vital for numerous cellular processes including oxygen transport & DNA synthesis.

-Absorption of iron from enterocytes in the gastrointestinal tract is highly regulated to match the loss of iron from the body each day.
+The absorption of iron from enterocytes in the gastrointestinal tract is highly regulated to match the loss of iron from the body each day.
 When the rate of iron absorption cannot keep up with the rate of iron loss, it will lead to depletion of iron stores within the body and eventually IDA.

 Each day, around 1-2 mg of iron is absorbed and 1-2 mg is lost from the body.